Tyler-Hostetler/BioSynthNexus/README.md

 Note: You may skip the part 1 and simply enter the PFams you wish to compare all BGCs

-Note: When searching in part 2, you may enter a PFam into the `secondary input` to limit the BGCs search to those that at lease contain that given PFam
+Note: When searching in part 2, you may enter a PFam into the `secondary input` to limit the BGCs search to those that at least contain that given PFam

 ---